PATS: Proficiency-Aware Temporal Sampling for Multi-View Sports Skill Assessment: Results

-Table~\ref{tab:performance_comparison} provides detailed per-scenario comparisons across all methods and viewing configurations.
-PATS delivers substantial improvements in several domains: bouldering shows the largest gain (+26.22\% over SkillFormer), music improves by +2.39\%, and basketball by +1.13\%, with the latter reaching the best overall performance across all activities.
+Table~\ref{tab:performance_comparison} provides detailed per-scenario comparisons.
+PATS delivers substantial improvements in several domains: bouldering shows the largest gain (+26.22\% over SkillFormer), music improves by +2.39\%, and basketball by +1.13\%.
 These results demonstrate PATS' effectiveness for proprioceptive skills requiring precise temporal coordination.

 However, PATS shows mixed results in some scenarios.
-For dancing, while PATS improves over SkillFormer (26.50\% vs 20.51\%), it remains below baseline methods (55.65\%), suggesting that this domain may require alternative PATS configurations with different parameter combinations beyond those explored in our grid search.
-For soccer, PATS shows a decline specifically in egocentric view accuracy, dropping from 70.83\% with SkillFormer to 66.67\% with PATS, while maintaining comparable performance in other viewing configurations, indicating that egocentric temporal sampling may be less suitable for soccer fundamental assessment.
+For dancing, while PATS improves over SkillFormer (26.50\% vs 20.51\%), it remains below baseline methods (55.65\%), suggesting this domain may require alternative parameter combinations.
+For soccer, PATS shows a decline in egocentric view accuracy (66.67\% vs 70.83\%), indicating egocentric temporal sampling may be less suitable for soccer assessment.

 Overall, these results demonstrate PATS' ability to adapt temporal sampling strategies to diverse skill domains while maintaining computational efficiency.